-It's not always easy engaging employees to participate in a Social Advocacy or Social Selling program.
+Trying to get employees to participate in Employee Advocacy or Social Selling programs is no easy feat.
 No time.
 Not interested.
-Social is for kids.
-I don't like people.
-We've heard them all and yes, that last one was an actual reason - real life.
+Social media is for kids.
+I don’t like people.
+We’ve heard them all, and yes, that last one was an actual reason… - it’s real life!

 Social Media: What's In It For Me